Supports 9+ programming languages and data exchange formats:

 The SemanticDiff beta supports most programming languages relevant for web development.
 We plan to add more languages based on the user feedback we receive.
 The currently supported programming languages and data exchange formats are:

-Yes, of course!
+The second option is to use our Visual Studio Code extension to review merge requests.
 Simply open the corresponding code diff, either by using the VS Code extension provided by your Git hoster or by checking out the code locally and manually opening the diff in VS Code.
 Then switch to SemanticDiff by clicking on our logo in the top right corner.
 Please note that not all features, such as adding comments, may be available in the SemanticDiff view.

 SemanticDiff is able to detect moved or copied blocks of code, as well as renaming of variables, functions, and classes.
 Additional types of refactorings will be added over time.
 If you have suggestions on what should be recognized, feel free to open a feature request in our bug tracker.